crizmo/japanese-easy/README.md

 ## Features

 - Lookup Kanji data, including meanings, readings, and more.
-- Fetch Kana (Hiragana/Katakana) details.
+- Lookup Kana (Hiragana/Katakana) details.
 - Convert Kanji to Kana for better understanding of pronunciation.
 - Retrieve a list of Kanji based on grades or other filters.
 - Access complete Hiragana and Katakana charts.
+- Lookup specific words and their meanings.
+- Lookup random words or words by JLPT level.
+- Retrieve all available words, optionally filtered by level.

 ---